rki-mf1/covsonar/README.md

 ### 3.1 Adding genomes to the database

 Genome sequences of SARS-COV-2 can be added to the database in the form of FASTA files.
 Intermediate data is stored in a cache directory, which is temporary by default and deleted after import.
 The SQLite database is stored in a single file that has to be defined.
 If the defined database file does not exist, a new database is created.
+The import process can be divided into three stages:

+1. caching of the sequences to be imported and calculation of sequence hashes.
+2. calculating the pairwise alignment and deriving genomic profiles based on it.
+3. import of the generated data into the database.

+Depending on the number of sequences to be imported and the available system resources, the import may take some time.
+The import can be accelerated by allocating more CPUs.
+However, do not underestimate that this may also significantly increase the amount of available RAM.
+In any case, detailed progress information and time estimates are displayed on the screen during the import.

 ```sh
 # activating conda environment if built (see section 2)